-In our first of our economy picking instalment, we run you through the principle of the technique & provide exercises to practice & adapt to suit your style.
+In our first economy picking installment, we run you through the principle of the technique & provide exercises to practice & adapt to suit your style.

 You're not cheapening your playing with economy picking, but as the name suggests; saving on something.
 The economy comes from the movement in your hand, maintaining a fluid motion when crossing strings.
 The idea is to use the pick to travel in the same direction when crossing across strings.